graph90/Quantum-computing/README.md

 # Quantum-computing
-Collection of Quantum projects on Qiskit and Pennylane
+Collection of Quantum projects using Qiskit and Pennylane